 That’s because what’s already a very useful audio player, ripper and converter offers stacks of 'components', which extend its powers even more.
 Components include CD burning, decoding of PlayStation sound files, visualizations, playlist organisers and all kinds of useful things.
 You can even customize the keyboard shortcuts to suit your way of doing things. foobar2000 is the best free music app for Windows.

-Spotify's official desktop client is a great free music app for managing tracks across all your devices
+Spotify's desktop client is great for managing music on all your devices

 Spotify isn’t the only free music app for streaming, but it’s the one everybody knows and the client software is extremely well designed.